Many people think they understand what’s going on in Israel and Palestine today, but are they right?

 Further UK cinema screenings coming soon

 After October 7th the world was shocked and sympathetic following the Hamas attacks in Israel.
 Within a few short months most of this sympathy had gone as the world recoiled in horror at the brutality of the Israeli response to these attacks, while few Israeli Jews seem to have noticed anything untoward.
-As a British/American Jew, Gillian Mosely wanted to know what has happened to make Jews, a people who have experienced oppression, othering, and genocide, exhibit such moral and humanitarian numbness.
+As a British/American Jew, Gillian Mosely wanted to know what has happened to make any Jews, a people who have experienced oppression, othering, and genocide, exhibit such moral and humanitarian numbness.
 More widely, how does the moral disengagement that allows atrocities the world over, happen?
 Gillian thought she was making a film about trauma.
 But the reality turned out to be so much darker than she’d imagined as the mechanisms behind our disintegrating democracies and international laws are exposed.